 We know what “atomic” means: either all of the changes in the transaction complete, or none of them do.
 But what does “isolated” mean?
 Isolated in the sense of ACID?
 Let’s ask Hacker News what they think Cassandra’s isolation provides:

-Peter Bailis pointed me at two really excellent papers on isolation and consistency–I highly recommend digging into them if you’re curious about this problem.
+Peter Bailis pointed me at two really excellent papers on isolation and consistency, including Berenson et al’s A Critique of ANSI SQL Isolation Levels–I really recommend digging into them if you’re curious about this problem.
 Isolation comes in many flavors, or strengths, depending on what sorts of causal histories are allowed.
 Serializability is one of the strongest: all transactions appear to occur in a single well-defined non-interleaved order.
-Cursor stability and Snapshot Isolation are somewhat weaker.
+Cursor Stability (CS) and Snapshot Isolation (SI) are somewhat weaker.

 ANSI SQL defines four levels of isolation, which really have more to do with the historical behavior of various database systems than with behavior that any sane person would consider distinguishible, so I’m not going to get into the details–but suffice it to say that there are a range of phenomena which are prohibited by those isolation levels.
 In order from least to most awful:

 - P3: Phantom

 - P2: Fuzzy read